emarro/emarro.github.io/_posts/2023-06-28-iterative-methods.md

 ## When __Not__ to Take the Inverse
 ### A Triangular Example
-Let's consider a binary square lower triangluar matrix,
+Let's consider a binary square lower triangular matrix,
 $$
 A = \begin{bmatrix} 1& 0& 0\\
                     1& 1& 0\\